Best Cashback Sites in the UK Compared (Which Pays the Most?)

 Also worth reading

-Cashback is a great way to get extra back from little effort.
+Cashback is a great way to get extra back with little effort.
 Why not take a look at some of the best free money offers?

-❌ It relies on a mobile reception if you’re in-store
+- Relies on mobile reception if you’re in-store

 This cashback app works slightly differently from the sites above.
-Instead of clicking a link, you buy a gift card for your chosen store instead.
+Instead of clicking a link, you buy a gift card for your chosen store.

 When you buy a gift card, you’ll be rewarded with points.
 These points can then be exchanged for cash, which is paid straight into your bank account, or you can withdraw them as a gift card.